Photo Source: Copyrighted © 2022

 |Affinity Bloc:||Sub-Saharan Peoples|

-The great majority of the Adamawa Fulani are Muslim; however, like other Fulani sects, the Adamawa Fulani adhere to traditional practices and beliefs other than Islam.
-For example, taboos are common in their culture: they may not call a first son or daughter by name; a wife is to be seen at a distance from her husband in public; goat meat may not be eaten.
+The great majority of the Adamawa Fulani are Muslim; however, like other Fulani groups, the Adamawa Fulani adhere to traditional practices and beliefs as well.
+For example, taboos are common in their culture: they may not call a first son or daughter by name; a wife is to be seen at a distance from her husband in public; they may not eat goat meat.
+Adamawa Fulani are required to love their mothers and respect their elders.
+They possess many virtues, such as generosity, honesty and modesty.